-I did a post earlier this year on stenciling my boring white hall.
+Earlier this year I did a post on stenciling my boring white hall.
 It is very narrow with multiple doors.
 I did not want to do the typical thing of hanging family pictures and the hall is too narrow for furniture or even shelves.
 To add interest, I decided to stencil the upper half and my sweet Hubs did 'faux' panels on the bottom.
-If you're interested, .
 Finally, I found three metal pieces to decorate the walls.
 Please let me know what you think.
-We finally replaced the builder grade ceiling light, so be sure to go to the last picture to see the updated light fixture that we created from a 1920's lamp shade.
+I just added the final piece, a wire basket to the door at the end of the hall.
+Please go to the end of this post to see the updated 'After' picture.

 Through the magic of stenciling and paint, it became a lot more interesting.
 Here is the link to the original post which gives a little more detail on how we did the faux panels: http://www.hometalk.com/12167115/painting-stencilling-boring-white-hallway-makeover" target="_blank">http://www.hometalk.com/12167115/painting-ste...

 My hall is narrow, so it is difficult to get a good shot, but you can see the three pieces that now decorate the hall.
 I wanted open and airy metal pieces so that I did not block the stencil--(because I worked so dang hard on it!)
 Please notice the builder grade light that was in the original post and see the new fixture (at the end of this updated post) that we made from a flea market find.

 Now for the fun part.
 I found my first metal piece at an outdoor junk stand while we were traveling.
 It is gorgeous and is one of my favorite pieces in our entire house.
 I live in a split level and this is the first thing you see as you get to the top of the stairs.
 (You can see my kitchen to the left.)

 This is the view from the other direction.